ericwbailey/ericwbailey.website/source/writing/open-ui-and-implicit-parent-child-relationships-in-html.md

 As mentioned previously, the presence of Web Components means that this is nothing more than a hypothetical exercise.

 Anything Open UI produces will ultimately have to be boiled down into single-word elements.
 And that’s okay!
 One of the most important things is making sure that new innovations don’t break an ever-growing corpus of existing content.
-After all, you can’t know will be important to who, or when.
+After all, you can’t know what will be important to who, or when.

 ## Existential threats